What is hate crime?

 Centres can be identified by the logo to the left.

-The full list of hate crime reporting centres is currently being updated - please look back shortly.
+Please view the full list of hate crime reporting centres here

 To find out more about third-party reporting centres, or how to become one, contact the Commissioner's Community Engagement Officer Bill McAdams.